ehjjjj/zft/README.md

 # HW08 grading policy

-<strong> If you did not use the proper flags (i.e forgetting to use -Werror) while compiling may lead to compile error.
-Regrade is not possible for such cases</strong>

 `If you did not submit makefile, you will lose 15% of your grade.` `If you did not submit main.c, you will get zero`
+`If you did not use the proper flags (i.e forgetting to use -Werror) while compiling may lead to compile error.
+Regrade is not possible for such cases`

 ## createDouble() function (100 points)
 - To test this function we used five commands (20 each) which are :